 In 2004, with the enactment of the California Comprehensive Sexual Health Education Act, California Education Codes 51930-51939 specified the content of teen pregnancy prevention education.
 Hence, work began on creating the new Positive Prevention PLUS Sexual Health Education curriculum.
 Also meticulously aligned with California Education Code and state and national Health Education Standards, and utilizing research-based characteristics of effective prevention curricula, the new Positive Prevention PLUS curriculum fully complies with California Education Code by supplementing the original HIV/STD curriculum with additional lessons on relationships, Safe Surrender, all FDA-approved contraception, STDs, goal-setting and life planning.

 About the Authors

 Kim Robert Clark, DrPH, MPH is Professor Emeritus of Public Health Education in the Department of Health Sciences at California State University, San Bernardino.
 Dr. Clark became involved in HIV/AIDS prevention education in 1989 when he served as Program Coordinator for the California Department of Education’s state-wide HIV/AIDS education project, funded by the Centers for Disease Control and Prevention.
-In addition to serving as co-author and lead trainer for the Positive Prevention PLUS curriculum, Dr. Clark has also served on the National Health Education Standards and California Health Education Content Standards committees, and as Project Director for the San Bernardino County Superintendent of Schools’ Office of Adolescent Health (OAH) Tier II Research Project on Teen Pregnancy Prevention.
+Dr. Clark has also served on the National Health Education Standards and California Health Education Content Standards committees, and as Project Director for the San Bernardino County Superintendent of Schools’ Office of Adolescent Health (OAH) Tier II Research Project on Teen Pregnancy Prevention.